Camping At Hunting Island State Park In South Carolina

 Strength in numbers.
 There is a certain amount of camaraderie that takes place while camping.
 You’ve basically created your own little living space in a designated area and you’re suddenly surrounded by complete strangers and unknown wilderness.

-After setting up the tent and getting a fire started we were given more kindling and extra fire wood by our neighboring campers than we could have ever imagined bringing with for two days (you’re supposed to buy your fire wood and not bring any outside logs with you).
+After setting up the tent and getting a fire started we were given more kindling and extra fire wood by our neighboring campers than we could have ever imagined bringing with for two days.
+You’re supposed to buy your fire wood and not bring any outside logs with you to the camp site.

 Our can opener went missing on the second day.
 The cartoon of the guy stranded on an island surrounded by canned food while slowly starving to death came to mind, but we were surrounded by a group of people that were more then willing to lend us theirs.
 Caring is truly sharing!